Kry0n/esx_armour_db/README.md

 # esx_armour_db
-ESX Script that allows you to save the players armour in the database
+ESX Script that allows you to save the players armour on the database

 # Requirements